Christmas Red Velvet Cheesecake

 - 2 tablespoons Unsweetened cocoa powder

-- 1-2 teaspoons Pure vanilla extract for flavor
+- 1-2 teaspoons Pure vanilla extract

-- 1/2 cup Sour cream or buttermilk adds moisture
+- 1/2 cup Sour cream or buttermilk

-- 1 teaspoon White vinegar or lemon juice for flavor enhancement
+- 1 teaspoon White vinegar or lemon juice

 For the Cream Cheese Frosting

-- 1/2 cup Unsalted butter blended
+- 1/2 cup Unsalted butter blended in

 - 3-4 cups Powdered sugar sifted